soroushfathi/bench/UPGRADING.md

 ## [Unreleased]

+## [2.0.1]

+This release renames the CLI from `mqt.bench.cli` to `mqt-bench`.
+While we keep the old CLI for compatibility, we recommend using the new name for future development.
+The documentation on how to use the CLI has been rewritten to reflect this change.

 ## [2.0.0]

 This major release introduces several breaking changes and a redesigned API.
 While the codebase remains familiar, several design decisions were made to improve modularity, extensibility, and alignment with upstream standards.